Family Finance, Education & Corporate Philanthropy

 Schwab-Pomerantz speaks and writes extensively about personal finance issues, offering guidance for consumers.
 Schwab-Pomerantz currently writes a personal finance column called Ask Carrie, which appears weekly on schwab.com, Parade.com, and is syndicated through Creators News Service.
 With her father, Charles R. Schwab, Schwab-Pomerantz co-authored It Pays to Talk: How to Have the Essential Conversations with Your Family about Money and Investing (Crown Business: 2002).
-Her upcoming book The Charles Schwab Guide to Finances after Fifty: Answers to Your Most Important Money Questions will be published by Crown Business in April 2014.
+Her latest book The Charles Schwab Guide to Finances after Fifty: Answers to Your Most Important Money Questions was released in April 2014, published by Crown Business.

 Schwab-Pomerantz’s media and public appearances have included Good Morning America, The Today Show, CNBC and NPR among other major media outlets, as well as the World Affairs Council of Philadelphia and the San Francisco Commonwealth Club.
 For ten years (2003-2011, 2013), The San Francisco Business Times named her one of the San Francisco Bay Area’s 100 Most Influential Women in Business.
 In 2011, Schwab-Pomerantz received the William E, Odom Visionary Leadership Award, Jump$tart Coalition’s highest recognition for individual contributions to the financial literacy and education of students.